The De Montfort School: Curriculum

 Lessons are taught in dedicated subject departments.
 Students in year 9 are divided into two bands by ability.
-They take a common curriculum consisting of English, Mathematics, Science, Art, Design, History, Geography, Philosophy and Ethics, Music, Drama, Physical Education and Personal, Social and Health Education.
+They take a common curriculum consisting of English, Mathematics, Science, Art, Design, History, Geography, Philosophy and Ethics, Music, Drama, Physical Education and Personal, Social and Health Education but now can participate in either Cooking or Design and Technology.

 In year 10 and year 11, students follow two-year courses in English, Mathematics, Science and Physical Education, in addition to half courses in ICT and Philosophy and Ethics.
 Students at this level additionally choose four optional subjects from a small range including a handful of pre-vocational and GNVQ Part 1 Courses.

 The school offers 9 A Level courses.

 Admissions

 Worcestershire operates a three tier system of first (Reception to Year 5), middle (Year 6 to Year 8) and high schools (Year 9 to Year 13).
 The De Montfort School is an all-through school where most pupils enter the middle school at the age of ten, and have an automatic transfer to the high school at thirteen.
 The admissions procedure is handled by Worcestershire County Council.

 The school has 3 entry points at year 6, year 9 and year 12.
 Entries at year 6 are predominantly from its feeder schools St. Richard's C of E First School and Bengeworth Academy, but entries from other local schools are sometimes made.
 Entries at year 9 are predominantly made by students who studied at the school during year 8, but a significant number are also made by students from Blackminster Middle School.
 Entries at year 12 normally come from the school and varied set of institutions and from other local secondary schools.